 Frequently Asked Questions

-- They will make it easier for patients to access the services they need, by linking local GPs, nursing and other health professionals, hospitals and aged care, Aboriginal and Torres Strait Islander health organisations, and maintaining up to date local service directories.
+- They make it easier for patients to access the services they need by linking local GPs, nursing and other health professionals, hospitals and aged care, Aboriginal and Torres Strait Islander health organisations, and maintaining up to date local service directories.

-- They will plan and support local after hours face-to-face GP services.
+- They plan and support local after hours face-to-face GP services.

-- They will be accountable to local communities to make sure the services are effective and of high quality.
+- They are accountable to local communities to make sure the services are effective and of high quality.

 Funding was received in July 2011 with the North East Valley Division of General Practice as the lead agency.
 An interim board was formed with the deed for the Medicare Local novated from the North East Valley Division of General Practice to the Interim Board in November 2011.
 The Northern Melbourne Medicare Local’s CEO Michelle Thompson was appointed in January 2012.